Barbary fig key facts

 Foliage – evergreen

 The Barbary fig is a perennial cactus that grows as large as a regular tree.
 Its blue-green stems are formed by pads (the flat portions that look like ping-pong paddles).
-The blooming starts in spring and continues throughout the entire summer.
+The blooming for this cactus starts in spring and continues throughout the entire summer.
 Edible fleshy fruits follow suit: the barbary figs.

 Planting a barbary fig tree